Ann-Anahit/drf_api/TESTING.md

 Can retrieve followers using valid ID | ✅
 Can list posts | ✅
 Can delete follow from my own profile | ✅
-Logged out user can't create event/post | ✅
+Logged out user can't create post | ✅
-Can't write a message | ✅
-Can update own post/event | ✅
+Can update own post | ✅
 Can update own profile | ✅
 Can't update someone else's profile | ✅
 Can list comments | ✅